Home Retirement Why do Retirees Die Soon After Retirement?

 How To Prevent An Early Death After Retirement

 Although you may not choose the age you retire, you can decide what to do with the time on your hands after retirement.
-For the best health after retirement, mentally and physically, you should:
+To avoid poor health and for the best health after retirement, mentally and physically, you should:

 • Eat a nutritious diet